fluxcd/community/GOVERNANCE.md

 Org team membership changes have additional considerations:

-- Members of any other team are eligible to be nominiated as an Org team member
+- Members of any other team are eligible to be nominiated as an Org team member.
 - Org maintainers MUST remain current members of other non-archived teams.
 If that status changes, they will also loose Org team membership.
 - If an Org maintainer volunteraily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-community>.
 This gives contributors reasonable time to be made aware of the change.
-- When there is an opening for a new Org maintainer, any contributor to a repository in the `fluxcd` github org may nominate a suitable existing member of another team as a replacement.
+- When there is an opening for a new Org maintainer, any contributor to a repository in the `fluxcd` GitHub org may nominate a suitable existing member of another team as a replacement.
   - The nomination period will be three weeks starting the day after an Org team member opening becomes available.
   - The nomination must be made as a reply to the notification topic in the Flux dev list.

 ## Licenses

-- Apache 2.0 is required for all source code repositories
+- Apache 2.0 is required for all source code repositories.
-- Developer Certificate of Origin (DCO) commit signoff is required for all new code contributions
+- Developer Certificate of Origin (DCO) commit signoff is required for all new code contributions.